Caregivers are expected to inform the school of all absences by telephone or email.

 It is important that parents ensure the school has up to date and accurate contact information – both for the parents themselves and two additional emergency contacts (we will always endeavour to contact parents first in the event of an emergency).

-At the start of your child’s time at school (and as we update these afterwards) you will be asked to sign a general permission slip giving the school the right to take your child off the school grounds on school trips, publish their work or photos in the newsletter, website, provide your child with internet access and emails and lastly to have your child’s name and photograph published in local newsletters.
+At the start of your child’s time at school (and at the start of each subsequent school year) you will be asked to sign a general permission slip giving the school the right to take your child off the school grounds, publish their work or photos in the newsletter/website, provide your child with internet access and emails and lastly to have your child’s name and photograph published in local newsletters.

 You will always be notified of classroom trips but will not generally be required to fill out a permission slip.

 There are odd occasions that we will send home permissions slips for events – often when we are requiring parent help.
 There will always be a return date noted in the letter accompanying the permission slip.
 Please make sure you have returned your slip by this date.

 During the school year there are several formal times for parents to be informed about their child’s progress and achievement.
 They are as follows: